Pyrotheum1702/Web-Development-Self-Taught-Document/1-basic-syntax/README.md

       - Indentation refers to the spaces at the beginning of a code line
       - Code without indentation belongs to the source file
    - All statements within a code block must be indented the same amount
+   - When a code block starts and when it's ends.